 Priceless Scribbles

-I recently came across a true story by Richard Fairchild that was published many years ago in the Christian Reader.
+I recently came across a true story by Richard Fairchild, published many years ago in The Christian Reader.
 It was called “Priceless Scribbles.”
-He tells about a father who touched his son’s life in a unique and unexpected way.
+He recounts a story about a father who profoundly impacted his son’s life in a uniquely and unexpectedly profound way.

 A young boy watched as his father walked into the living room.
 He noticed that his younger brother, John, began to cower slightly as their dad entered.
 The older boy sensed that John had done something wrong.
 Then he saw from a distance what his brother had done.
 The younger boy had opened his father’s brand new hymnal and scribbled all over the first page with a pen.

-Staring at their father fearfully, both brothers waited for John’s punishment.
-You see their father was a minister.
+Staring fearfully at their father, both brothers waited for John’s punishment.
+You see, their father was a minister.
 Books were important to him.
 Valuable.
 Precious.
 To him, books were knowledge.
 They both knew there would be a penalty for this offense.

 Their father picked up his prized hymnal.
 Carefully looked at the scribbled page.
 Sat down.
 And didn’t say a word.
-What he did next was both remarkable and significant.
-Instead of punishing Johnny.
+What he did next was both remarkable and significant, instead of punishing Johnny.
 Or scolding.
 Or yelling.
-Their father took the pen and from the little boy’s hand.
+Their father took the pen from the little boy’s hand.
 Picked up the book.
-And alongside John’s scribbles wrote these words:
+And alongside John’s scribbles, I wrote these words:

 As men, we work hard to provide for our families.
 We want to teach our children to respect property.
 To be good stewards of their resources.
 Not to waste.
 To understand the value of money.
 We realize there is a time for discipline.
 For correction.
 Even for punishment.